Nahal HaShofet offers loop and accessible tracks. Stunning nature and easy trails make Nahal HaShofet a popular place.

 Our route takes us past a small dam that is part of the station that monitors water flow in the stream, and past two small caves, before bringing us to a beautiful grove where the remains of a flour mill can be seen.
 This is the end of the route.

-As you can see, though significant parts of the trail are shaded, not all of it.
+As you can see, though significant parts of the trail are shaded, not all of it is.
 Thus, in any case, take sunscreen.

 A small part of the wheelchair-accessible trail is not paved.
 Thus I would advise you not to visit immediately after heavy rains.

-As you continue with the trail, you will see the following marking attached to a tree.
+As you continue along the trail, you will see the following marking attached to a tree.

 We will continue in the opposite direction and then return to this point.
 So we will cross the bridge over Nahal HaShofet to visit the nearby cave.